cjy37/dayjs-china-business-time/README.md

-# dayjs-business-time
+# dayjs-china-business-time

 A [Day.js](https://github.com/iamkun/dayjs) plugin that allows you to work with Business Time.

-* Business Days
+* China Business Days
-* Business Hours
+* China Business Hours
-* Business Minutes
+* China Business Minutes
-* Customize business days and hours
+* Customize China business days and hours
-* Customize Holidays to prevent them to be counted as Business Days
+* Customize China Holidays to prevent them to be counted as Business Days

 # Getting Started